ivanceras/rust-vim-setup/README.md

-### Install NERDtree for displaying files in a tab
+### Install `NERDtree` for displaying files in a tab
-[NERDTree](https://github.com/scrooloose/nerdtree) is kind of like the left side tabs of most text editors such as `sublime`, `atom`, or `eclipse` where it list down the files in the current directory you are editing from.
+[NERDTree](https://github.com/scrooloose/nerdtree) is a file manager, that most text editors have, such as `sublime`, `atom`, or `eclipse` where it lists the files in the directory you are editing from.

 ```sh